11ty/11ty-website/src/docs/languages/webc.md

 {% endraw %}

 * You have full access to the data cascade here (note `frontmatterdata` is [set in front matter](#front-matter) above).
-* {% addedin "webc@0.5.0" %}Content returned from custom transforms will be processed as WebC—return any WebC content here!
+* Content returned from custom transforms will be processed as WebC—return any WebC content here! {% addedin "@11ty/eleventy-plugin-webc@0.5.0" %}

 ### `webc:type="render"` (JavaScript Render Functions)